ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

+# chromium post draft

 ---
-title: Multi-Gateway Browser Client
+title: IPFS Multi-Gateway Experiment in Chromium
-description: A new approach to using ipfs:// and ipns:// links in a browser.
+description: A new approach to implementing ipfs:// and ipns:// support natively in the browser, using a client-only approach and fetching from multiple HTTP gateways.
 author: John Turpish
 date: 2023-05-09
-permalink: "/2023-05-multigateway-browser-client/"
+permalink: "/2023-05-multigateway-chromium-client/"
-translationKey: 2023-05-multigateway-browser-client
+translationKey: 2023-05-multigateway-chromium-client
-header_image: "/2023-05-multigateway-browser-client-header.png"
+header_image: "/2023-05-multigateway-chromium-client-header.png"
 tags:
 - browsers

 ---

-[IPFS](https://ipfs.io) is the preeminent protocol suite for [content-addressed networking](https://en.wikipedia.org/wiki/Content-addressable_network).
+[IPFS](https://ipfs.io) is a protocol suite for a [content-addressed networking](https://en.wikipedia.org/wiki/Content-addressable_network).
 If you'd like to run a [node](https://docs.ipfs.tech/concepts/glossary/#node) and participate in the peer-to-peer network, by all means [give it a try](https://ipfs.tech/#install)!

-The most important thing to get: with IPFS you can fetch something based on its Content ID ([CID](https://docs.ipfs.tech/concepts/glossary/#cid)), which tells the computer what it is, not where it's coming from.
+The most important thing to get: With IPFS you can fetch something by a Content ID ([CID](https://docs.ipfs.tech/concepts/glossary/#cid)), which represents what it is, not where it's coming from.

 The other way of fetching things from the IPFS ecosystem is through [IPNS](https://docs.ipfs.tech/concepts/ipns/#mutability-in-ipfs), which allows someone to cryptographically sign a reference to a CID, then you can request whatever content that person/organization is currently pointing to as their site.